PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 ### 2.4.
 Working with remote

+Similarly to this [example](#figure-local-new-commit), we create a new commit locally so that the local branch `master` is further than the remote branch `origin/master`.

 Note that `origin/master` appears on the third commit, while `HEAD` and `master` are on the fourth commit after `git commit`.

 {{< asciinema key="2020_09_09_CTCW_git/sync" rows="30" preload="1" theme="solarized-dark" title="test">}}

 ### 2.5.
 Auto merging

+We reproduce exactly the example given [here](#figure-merging) with one repository shared by two computers, represented here by two different folders on the same computer.
+The repository is one commit further on `Computer 2` and on `Computer 1`, compared to the remote.
+But the two changes do not overlap.

 If you try to reproduce this example, `git` will open your editor to write a commit message (`nano` by default).
 But for auto merges like this, the commit message is already written and you can just close your editor.
 I removed this behavior of opening my editor in case of auto merge for the sake of the live example, but you should keep this behavior.

 {{< asciinema key="2020_09_09_CTCW_git/automerge" rows="35" preload="1" theme="solarized-dark" title="test">}}

 ### 2.6.
 Merging

+We reproduce exactly the example given [here](#figure-merging) with one repository shared by two computers, represented here by two different folders on the same computer.
+The repository is one commit further on `Computer 2` and on `Computer 1`, compared to the remote.
+But the two changes overlap.

 {{< asciinema key="2020_09_09_CTCW_git/merge" rows="35" preload="1" theme="solarized-dark" title="test">}}